xnorax/watson-studio-journey/03-PredictiveMaintenanceFlow/README.md

 4. Wait for the process to finish.
 It may take a few minutes.
 ![25](https://github.com/xnorax/watson-studio-journey/blob/master/03-PredictiveMaintenanceFlow/imgs/24.jpg?raw=true)

-5. After the model runs, it will produce a new node that holds information about the performance of the model.
+5. After the model runs, it will produce a new node that holds information about model performance.
 ![26](https://github.com/xnorax/watson-studio-journey/blob/master/03-PredictiveMaintenanceFlow/imgs/25.jpg?raw=true)

 ## Analyze Results
-1. Let's add an **Analysis** node to peek into the model results node.
+1. Drag **Analysis** node to the canvas for getting information about the model itself.
 ![27](https://github.com/xnorax/watson-studio-journey/blob/master/03-PredictiveMaintenanceFlow/imgs/26.jpg?raw=true)

 2. Connect the nodes.